 Here’s How We Recommend Insulating Your Van in Most Cases:

-- Walls: Use ¾” to 1” polyiso foam board, glued to the van body using Great Stuff spray foam or 3M High Strength 90 spray adhesive.
+- Walls: Use polyiso foam board, glued to the van body using Great Stuff spray foam or 3M High Strength 90 spray adhesive.
 Fill any gaps with spray foam.

-- Ceiling: Use 1” to 2” polyiso foam board, glued to the ceiling using Great Stuff spray foam or 3M High Strength 90 spray adhesive.
+- Ceiling: Use polyiso foam board, glued to the ceiling using Great Stuff spray foam or 3M High Strength 90 spray adhesive.
 Fill any gaps with spray foam.

-- Floor: This is less important.
-Use ½” XPS foam board or none.
+- Floor: Use 1/2″ XPS foam board.
 Another option is Reflectix, which will provide at least some sort of thermal break without taking up too much height.

 - Windows: Reversible window coverings with a radiant barrier on one side (like Reflectix, Insul-Shine, or EZ-Cool).
 Face the radiant barrier outwards on hot days to reflect heat away from the van.
 Face it inwards during cold weather to retain heat inside the van.